QBladeOcean/QBladeOceanDocs/docs/source/src/user/wavefield/wavefield.rst

     Visualization of an irregular wave.

-To generate an irregular wave, the wave type *Spectrum* has to be chosen.
+To generate an irregular wave, the wave type *Irregular Linear* has to be chosen.
 The user is now given the option to characterize the wave with the remaining available inputs.
 In addition to the wave train characterization discussed above, spectra discretization options can be specified.

 **Main Parameters**

-* **Time Offset**: Time shift of the generated wave signal.
+* **Time Offset**: Time shift of the generated wave signal
-* **Significant Wave Height**: Wave height defining shape of the wave spectrum (directly linked to amplitude).
+* **Significant Wave Height**: Wave height defining shape of the wave spectrum (directly linked to amplitude)
-* **Significant Wave Amplitude**: Wave amplitude defining shape of the wave spectrum (directly linked to height).
+* **Significant Wave Amplitude**: Wave amplitude defining shape of the wave spectrum (directly linked to height)
-* **Peak Period**: Peak period of the wave spectrum (directly linked to wave frequency).
+* **Peak Period**: Peak period of the wave spectrum (directly linked to wave frequency)
-* **Peak Frequency**: Peak frequency of the wave spectrum (directly linked to the wave period).
+* **Peak Frequency**: Peak frequency of the wave spectrum (directly linked to the wave period)
-* **Automatic Gamma**: Automatic or manual definition of peak shape factor of the spectrum.
+* **Automatic Gamma**: Automatic or manual definition of peak shape factor of the spectrum
-* **Automatic Sigma**: Automatic or manual definition of the spectral width parameter.
+* **Automatic Sigma**: Automatic or manual definition of the spectral width parameter

 **Frequency Discretization**